bloodgroup-cplusplus/Code_patterns_design_Examples/README.md

 # Code_patterns_design_Examples
-This repository includes few of the C++ Programming:Code patterns design the original file is taken from https://en.wikibooks.org/wiki/C%2B%2B_Programming/Code/Design_Patterns
+This repository includes few of the C++ Programming:Code patterns design the original file is: https://en.wikibooks.org/wiki/C%2B%2B_Programming/Code/Design_Patterns

 THE CODES ARE PRESENT IN THE REPOSITORY AS RESPECTIVE CPP FILES